bcgsc/AMPlify/README.md

 ### Datasets

 Datasets for training and testing are stored in the `data` folder.
-Please specify the directory if you would like to use those datasets for training or testing the model.

 ### Pre-trained sub-models